liferay-brim/my-crud/README.md

         c.
 The HTML + Javascript components and its methods;
         d.
 Debugging the Frontend + Backend communication on the CRUD methods.

-    4. Practice (???):
+    4. Practice (4d+-):
        a.
-A sample of this frontend + backend files will be given to the traineers and it will be asked them to configure the services in a way like this project, using Docker, Nginx, NodeJS and MySQL. a.1.
-The docker-compose will not be given and it or any other task may be added or removed - feel free to decidide what to ask them to config/develop by themselves. a.2.
+A sample of this frontend + backend files will be given to the traineers and it will be asked them to configure the services in a way like this project, using Docker, Nginx, NodeJS and MySQL.
+Considerations: a.1.
+The docker-compose will not be supplied. a.2.
 It is possible that this practice will require some days to be completed. a.3.
-I'm using the premise that they need to focus on the service side rather than development, but without a glimpse of that previous one, its more difficult to visualize everything working together.
+We're using the premise that we need to focus on the service side rather than development, but without a glimpse of dev, its more difficult to visualize everything working together.
+        b.
+Exercises:
+            1. Configure a new docker-compose with all the services working togheter and with the frontend and backend folders served to the containers.
+            2. Implement only the method 'search by name like' to actually create an end to end feature;
+            3. Fix bugs on services after they are intentionally inserted into the environment.